josbraden/eddb2mysql/README.md

 ## Requirements

 - A running, connectable SQL server (tested on MySQL and MariaDB)
-  - Must have a database with proper permissions and the ability to execute LOAD DATA INFILE LOCAL
+- A database and user with the following permissions
+  - SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, and LOCK
+  - Ability to execute LOAD DATA INFILE LOCAL, which might require secure mode being off, or executing from a diretory that's allowed to load files.
+Depending on your setup this might also require FILE permissions
+  - RELOAD privileges for the FLUSH command
 - wget and gzip to download files
 - Node.js is required for json2csv